-Dr. Terry E. Restivo combines the precision of the surgeon with the eye of an artist to create natural, beautiful results for her patients.
+Dr. Terry E. Restivo combines the precision of the surgeon with the eye of an artist to create natural, beautiful results for you.

-Utilizing her extensive surgical training and artistic background, Dr. Restivo provides cosmetic, plastic, and reconstructive surgery, working closely with each patient to determine the most beneficial procedure(s) to help them reach their ideal outcome.
+Utilizing her extensive surgical training and artistic background, Dr. Restivo provides cosmetic, plastic, and reconstructive surgery, working closely with each patient to determine the most beneficial procedure(s) to help you reach your ideal outcome.

-By utilizing the safest and most effective surgical techniques, Dr. Restivo has helped countless patients achieve beautiful, natural-looking results.
+As one of the best plastic surgeons in Hawaii, Dr. Restivo has helped countless patients achieve beautiful, natural-looking results by utilizing the safest and most effective surgical techniques.
 Take a moment to explore Dr. Restivo’s credentials below, and please contact us if you have any questions.

 Plastic and Reconstructive Surgery, The University of Texas Health Science Center at San Antonio (UTHSCSA), 2012-2015

 General Surgery, UCSF East Bay Department of Surgery, Oakland, CA, 2003-2011

 Touro University College of Osteopathic Medicine, Vallejo, CA, Doctorate of Osteopathic Medicine, 1999-2003